 The human brain is an astonishingly powerful information processing device.
 It transforms the blooming buzzing confusion of raw data that impinges on our sensory organs into a compelling model of the external world.
 It endows us with language, rationality, and symbolic reasoning, and most mysteriously, it bestows us with consciousness (more precisely it bestows itself with consciousness).
 But, on the other hand, the brain is also a rather feeble and buggy information processing device.
 When it comes to mental numerical calculations the most complex device in the known universe is embarrassingly inept.
 The brain has a hodge-podge of cognitive biases that often lead to irrational decisions.
 And when it comes to understanding the nature of the universe, we should remember that the human brain was optimized to survive and reproduce in an environment we outgrew long ago, not decipher the laws of nature.

-Is Einstein still right?
-Read more To date, the most powerful tool we have devised to overcome the brain’s limitations is called mathematics.
+SUGGESTED READING Is Einstein still right?
+By Clifford Will To date, the most powerful tool we have devised to overcome the brain’s limitations is called mathematics.
 Once in a while an outlier such as Einstein or Schrödinger conjures up equations that allow us to describe and predict the external world, independently of whether the human mind is capable of intuitively understanding those equations.
 We can plug those equations into a computer, which can then pump out predictions about what will occur when, whether or not we (or the computer) “understand” those equations.

 Much as chess is beyond the grasp of Schrödinger’s cat, an intuitive understanding of quantum mechanics is probably beyond the grasp of the human brain.